MikevPeeren/next-typescript-tailwindcss-sass-starter/README.md

 - ⚡️ [Next.js 15](https://nextjs.org/) - The React Framework for Production
 - ⚛️ [React 19](https://reactjs.org/) - A JavaScript library for building user interfaces
+- ⚛️ [Vitest](https://vitest.dev/) - Vitest Next Generation Testing Framework
 - 🧁 [TailwindCSS v3](https://tailwindcss.com/) - A utility-first CSS framework packed with classes
 - ✨ [TypeScript](https://www.typescriptlang.org/) - TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 - 🎉 [Sass](https://sass-lang.com/) - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
-- 📏 [ESLint](https://eslint.org/) — Find and fix problems in your JavaScript code.
+- 📏 [ESLint v9](https://eslint.org/) — Find and fix problems in your JavaScript code.
 - 🦋 [Prettier](https://prettier.io/) — An opinionated code formatter.
 - 🐶 [Husky](https://github.com/typicode/husky) - Husky improves your commits and more 🐶 woof!
 - 🐶 [Lint Staged](https://github.com/okonet/lint-staged) — Run linters against staged git files and don't let 💩 slip into your code base!